Poland in the Early Middle Ages: Great Moravia and the establishment of a written Slavic language

 Larger scale state-generating processes developed in Slavic areas in the 9th century.
 Great Moravia, the most prominent Slavic state of the era, became established in the early 9th century south of modern Poland.
 The original lands of Great Moravia included what is now Moravia and western Slovakia, plus parts of Bohemia, Pannonia and southern regions of Lesser Poland.
 The glory of the Great Moravian empire became fully apparent in light of archeological discoveries; lavishly equipped burials are especially spectacular.
 Such finds do not extend to the lands that now constitute southern Poland, however.
 The great territorial expansion of Great Moravia took place during the reign of Svatopluk I at the end of the 9th century.
 The Moravian state collapsed quite suddenly; in 906, weakened by an internal crisis and Magyar invasions, it ceased to exist entirely.

 In 831, Mojmir I was baptized, and his Moravian state became a part of the Bavarian Passau diocese.
 Aiming to achieve ecclesiastical as well as political independence from East Frankish influence, his successor Rastislav asked the Byzantine emperor Michael III for missionaries.
 As a result, Cyril and Methodius arrived in Moravia in 863 and commenced missionary activities among the Slavic people there.
 To further their goals, the brothers developed a written Slavic liturgical language: Old Church Slavonic, which employed the Glagolitic alphabet created by them.
 They translated the Bible and other church texts into this language, thus establishing a foundation for the later Slavic Eastern Orthodox churches.

 The Czech state

 The fall of Great Moravia made room for the expansion of the Czech or Bohemian state, which likewise incorporated some of the Polish lands.
 The founder of the Přemyslid dynasty, Prince Bořivoj, was baptized by Methodius in the Slavic rite during the later part of the 9th century and settled in Prague.
-His son and successor Spytihněv was baptized in Regensburg in the Latin rite, which marks the early stage of East Frankish/German influence in Bohemian affairs, which was destined to be decisive.
+His son and successor Spytihněv was baptized in Regensburg in the Latin Church, which marks the early stage of East Frankish/German influence in Bohemian affairs, which was destined to be decisive.
 Borivoj's grandson Prince Wenceslaus, the future Czech martyr and patron saint, was killed, probably in 935, by his brother Boleslaus.
 Boleslaus I solidified the power of the Prague princes and most likely dominated the Vistulan and Lendian tribes of Lesser Poland and at least parts of Silesia.